chibiboba/JS-202/My Notes/Lesson 4 Notes.md

 - You can use the `thead`, `tfoot`, and `tbody` elements to provide semantic identification of the header, footer, and body rows.
 - The **`<thead>`** [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) element defines a set of rows defining the head of the columns of the table.
   - `td` is not allowed in `thead`,  `thead` should only contain `th` elements to define table header cells.
+  - Keep in mind that to reference the `tr` , need to combine `thead` selector, because generic `tr:nth-of-type` doesn't count towards it.

 - The **`<tfoot>`** [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) element defines a set of rows summarizing the columns of the table.
 - You can also add the `scope` attribute to identify `th` elements as **row heading** (`scope="row"`) or **column heading** (`scope="col"`).